microsoft/win32metadata/.github/README.md

 ## Architecture

-See [ARCHITECTURE.md](docs/architecture.md) to know how C definitions are scraped, emitted and converted into winmd.
+See [ARCHITECTURE.md](../docs/architecture.md) to know how C definitions are scraped, emitted and converted into winmd.

 ## Projections

-See [PROJECTIONS.md](docs/projections.md) to know how to use this metadata in your language.
+See [PROJECTIONS.md](../docs/projections.md) to know how to use this metadata in your language.

-To call Win32 APIs from the language of your choice based off of this metadata, use the following [language projections](./docs/projections.md):

 Language|Repository|Maintained by
 ---|---|---